kousiksatish/display-utility/README.md

 Please feel free to raise issues on this repository, be it bugs or feature requests.
 We would be happy to address them.

+## Debugging

+Debugging the native node modules is possible using lldb extension in Visual Studio Code.
+Following are the steps:

+1. Install recommended vscode extension vadimcn.vscode-lldb.
+2. Install lldb in your system if it is not already installed.

+    ```console
+    # For debian
+    apt install lldb

+    # For RPM
+    yum install lldb
+    ```

+3. Write required functions to debug in test.ts and start debugging using F5.